Xiaofei-it/Zlang/docs/syntax.md

 ## Identifiers

-An identifier starts with a letter or an underscore.
+An identifier starts with a letter or an underscore, followed by a sequence of letters, underscores or digits.
 However, it cannot start with a digit.

 Thus, `_fun`, `fun` and `fun1` are legal identifiers, but `1fun` is not.
 Zlang is a flexible dynamically-typed programming language which runs on the JVM, and supports access